SpenserKao/Search-Flickr-with-AngularJS/README.md

 As screenshot illustrated above, following properties of each image object item of a received JSON Flickr feed [5] have been utilised:
    - title
    - link - points to underlying image of original size
-   - media - whose m property containing smaller size image is uded to form thumbnail of images
+   - media - whose m property containing smaller size image is used to form thumbnail of images
    - author
    - tags